man and woman dancing inside building

 Sessions are carefully structured and facilitated, emphasizing experiential learning over debate or discussion alone.
 Couples are guided through somatic practices designed to cultivate nervous system regulation, co-regulation, and presence.
 Each session prioritizes pacing, choice, and integration so partners can practice connection safely and embodiedly.

-Somatic couples work is not couples therapy, but many couples engage in it alongside therapy to embody tools discussed in sessions, practice co-regulation between meetings, increase their capacity to stay present during conflict, and support the integration of relational insights.
+Psykotango (Somatic couples work)is not couples therapy, but many couples engage in it alongside therapy to embody tools discussed in sessions, practice co-regulation between meetings, increase their capacity to stay present during conflict, and support the integration of relational insights.
 When appropriate, couples are encouraged to maintain therapeutic support, creating a complementary approach that deepens relational presence, safety, and attunement.

 A person sitting on the ground with their back to the camera